Mid Cork Junior A Hurling Championship

-The Mid Cork Junior A Hurling Championship (known for sponsorship reasons as the MKJ Oils Junior A Hurling Championship) is an annual hurling competition organised by the Muskerry Board of the Gaelic Athletic Association since 1926 for junior hurling teams in the Muskerry region in County Cork, Ireland.
+The Mid Cork Junior A Hurling Championship (known for sponsorship reasons as the MJK Oils Junior A Hurling Championship) is an annual club hurling competition organised by the Mid Cork Board of the Gaelic Athletic Association and contested by the top-ranking junior clubs in the Muskerry region in County Cork, Ireland, deciding the competition winners through a group stage and knockout format.
+It is the most prestigious competition in Mid Cork hurling.